Social Cues: Music and lyrical themes

 Producer John Hill pushed the band toward cleaner, more atmospheric production, contrasting the raw, vintage sound of Tell Me I’m Pretty.
-Also pushing for them to step out of their comfort zone and build a world around each song.
-The sessions featured, analog synthesizers, ambient effects, along with live band takes and studio experimentation.
+He also pushed for them to step out of their comfort zone and build a world around each song.
+The sessions featured analog synthesizers, ambient effects, along with live band takes and studio experimentation.
 This once again led to the band having a completely different sound from their previous album.
 It also seen them exploring more intricate arrangements also bringing in influences like electronic pop, glam and even some reggae.

-The band also brought in David Campbell, a well-known composer and arranger to contribute to Social Cues, Campbell who happens to the be the father of the musician Beck.
+The band also brought in David Campbell, a well-known composer, arranger, and the father of the musician Beck, to contribute to Social Cues.
 That family connection eventually led to Beck himself stepping in and helping the group complete “Night Running”, a track they had been struggling to finish.
 Matt Shultz stated “We’d had it pretty close to completion,” “All the arrangements were finished, or most of it, the chorus was feeling pretty nice.
 We were just struggling to find a personality for the verses.
 Brad had a hunch that Beck would be the right person to find it, so he sent it off, not telling the rest of us.
 A day or two later Beck came back with verses, and it was just the right thing at the right time.”

 Thematically, the record oscillates between bleak introspection and sonic vibrancy, a contrast often underscored by Shultz's lyrical ambiguity and vocal delivery.
 Tracks such as "Broken Boy" and "What I'm Becoming" delve into existential confusion, while others, like "Night Running", embrace a funk-driven surrealism that masks darker undertones.
 In interviews, Shultz emphasized the importance of engaging with the full emotional spectrum, resisting the pull of melodrama to instead "acknowledge all angles of emotion."—from frustration and anger, as in "Tokyo Smoke", to the quiet resignation and fragile hope of "Goodbye".

-Commercial performance

-The singles “Ready to Let Go” “Social Cues” and “Skin and Bones” all topped the Billboard Alternative Songs chart.
+Release and promotion